Mango-information-systems/mango-is-website/business/_posts/2013-10-04-finding-twitter-influencers-the-recurring-problem-of-defining-influence.md

 This type of meaningful, actionable  identification is exactly what we are doing at [Tribalytics](http://tribalytics.com), a tool designed to help marketers strategically plan their campaigns on Twitter.

-To see how we solved the problem of different influence rankings for a case we worked on with Finn.be, read Part 2.
+To see how we solved the problem of different influence rankings for a case we worked on with Finn.be, read [Part 2: Comparing Klout, Kred and peerIndex]({{ page.nextArticle }}).
 </div>